edcarp/python-intermediate-esces/_episodes/03-index-slice-subset.md

 ~~~
 {: .language-python}

-Note that the `weight` column of our DataFrame contains many `null` or `NaN`
+Note that some cells of our DataFrame contain `NaN`
 values.
 We will explore ways of dealing with this in the next episode on [Data Types and Formats]({{ page.root }}{% link _episodes/04-data-types-and-format.md %}).

 We can run `isnull` on a particular column too.
 What does the code below do?

 ~~~
 # What does this do?
-empty_weights = waves_df[pd.isnull(waves_df['weight'])]['weight']
+empty_temperatures = waves_df[pd.isnull(waves_df['Temperature'])]['Temperature']
-print(empty_weights)
+print(empty_temperatures)
 ~~~
 {: .language-python}

 Let's take a minute to look at the statement above.
 We are using the Boolean
-object `pd.isnull(waves_df['weight'])` as an index to `waves_df`.
+object `pd.isnull(waves_df['Temperature'])` as an index to `waves_df`.
 We are
-asking Python to select rows that have a `NaN` value of weight.
+asking Python to select rows that have a `NaN` value of Temperature.

 > ## Challenge - Putting it all together
 >
-> 1. Create a new DataFrame that only contains observations with sex values that
+> 1. Create a new DataFrame that only contains complete observations with no missing or NaN data values.
->   are **not** female or male.
-Print the number of rows in this new DataFrame.
+>   Print the number of rows in this new DataFrame.
 >   Verify the result by comparing the number of rows in the new DataFrame with
->   the number of rows in the surveys DataFrame where sex is null.
+>   the number of rows in the surveys DataFrame where values are missing.
 >
-> 2. Create a new DataFrame that contains only observations that are of sex male
+> 2. Create a new DataFrame that contains only observations that are from England
->   or female and where weight values are greater than 0.
+>   and where temperature values are greater than 10.
 Create a stacked bar
->   plot of average weight by plot with male vs female values stacked for each
+>   plot of average temperature by country with coastal vs offshore values stacked for each
 >   plot.
 {: .challenge}